A Tiny Guide on Finding the Right Condom Fit

 Polyurethane:

 A good alternative for those with latex allergies, offering a thinner feel.
-Polyurethane condoms are made from a type of plastic that provides a good barrier against STIs and pregnancy.
+Polyurethane condoms are made from a type of plastic that provides a solid barrier against STIs and pregnancy.
 They are known for their heat transfer properties, which can enhance sensitivity, although they may not be as stretchy as latex options.

 Polyisoprene: